DigiBP/DigiBP_VacherinFribourgeois/documentation/20200603_documentation.md

 The purchase requisitor is being asked for the sailing ship component he or she wants to order, including the requirements, the budget and the preferred delivery date.
 After the chatbot has received all required information, the data is stored in a Google sheet.
-AND AS VARIABLE??

 In the screenshot below, the training phrases of the chatbot are visible: